fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 #### Setting a random seed for reproducibility

 The `random_seed` argument allows to set a random seed at the beginning of each round.

+!!! info "`random_seed` is set both on the node and the researcher"
+    The `random_seed` is set whenever the `TrainingPlan` is instantiated: both on the researcher side before sending the train command for a new round, and on the node side at the beginning of the configuration of the new training round.

+Setting the `random_seed` affects:

+- the random initialization of model parameters at the beginning of the experiment
+- the random shuffling of data in the `DataLoader`
+- any other random effect on the node and researcher side.

 The same seed is used for the built-in `random` module, `numpy.random` and `torch.random`, effectively equivalent to:
 ```python
 import random